andreschoultz/jelly-sql/docs/docs/syntax/comments.md

 # Comments

 Comments are used to document your code.
 They are ignored by the parser and are not executed.
 Comments can be used to explain what the code does, why it does it, or how it works.
-Comments can also be used to temporarily disable SQL.
+They are also useful to temporarily disable SQL.

 Jelly SQL follows the typical SQL comment syntax.
 There are two types of comments: